VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 VictoriaMetrics components (including `vmagent`) support [Prometheus-compatible relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) with [additional enhancements](#relabeling-enhancements) at various stages of data processing.
 The relabeling can be defined in the following places processed by `vmagent`:

 * At the `scrape_config -> relabel_configs` section in `-promscrape.config` file.
 This relabeling is used for modifying labels in discovered targets and for dropping unneded targets.
 This relabeling can be debugged by passing `relabel_debug: true` option to the corresponding `scrape_config` section.
 In this case `vmagent` logs target labels before and after the relabeling and then drops the logged target.
 * At the `scrape_config -> metric_relabel_configs` section in `-promscrape.config` file.
-This relabeling is used for modifying labels in scraped target metrics and for dropping unneeded metrics.
+This relabeling is used for modifying labels in scraped metrics and for dropping unneeded metrics.
 This relabeling can be debugged by passing `metric_relabel_debug: true` option to the corresponding `scrape_config` section.
 In this case `vmagent` logs metrics before and after the relabeling and then drops the logged metrics.
 * At the `-remoteWrite.relabelConfig` file.
 This relabeling is used for modifying labels for all the collected metrics (inluding [metrics obtained via push-based protocols](#how-to-push-data-to-vmagent)) and for dropping unneeded metrics before sending them to all the configured `-remoteWrite.url` addresses.
 This relabeling can be debugged by passing `-remoteWrite.relabelDebug` command-line option to `vmagent`.
 In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to remote storage.
 * At the `-remoteWrite.urlRelabelConfig` files.
 This relabeling is used for modifying labels for metrics and for dropping unneeded metrics before sending them to a particular `-remoteWrite.url`.
 This relabeling can be debugged by passing `-remoteWrite.urlRelabelDebug` command-line options to `vmagent`.
 In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to the corresponding `-remoteWrite.url`.